schilkp/schilkp.github.io/content/projects/SysStepAtten/index.md

 power supply and control electronics.

 Using latching relays would drastically reduce the power consumption and remove the need for a switching supply.
-This would cause the unit retains to its last setting once it loses power, which may be desired for some applications.
+This would cause the unit to retain its last setting once it loses power, which may be desired for some applications.
 If it is not, only the muting relay can be kept as a non-latching relay.

 Using an encoder for the internal controls would allow for the volume set-point to be